How being spontaneous changed my life

 It was in that moment that I realised this journey, and this last year, had been about more than a sandwich.
 Thanks to a spontaneous decision to eat a $9 sandwich over a year ago, I had achieved more than I could have ever dreamed of.
 That one decision had led me around the world, introduced me to some amazing people and places and furnished me with memories I will never forget.

 I decided to tell my story in a book entitled The Poor Kid with Rich Dreams, in the hopes of inspiring others to follow their gut and take a leap.
-After publication, the book got the attention of the founder of the Which Wich company and he invited me to go and have a sandwich with him as soon as I can.
-So my dream will come true – just not in the way I thought it would.
-I will have to wait until I’m able to travel safely to the US but, once I can, I’ll be on the first flight out there to fulfil my dream.
+After publication, the book got the attention of the founder of the Which Wich company and he invited me to go and have a sandwich with him.
+So my dream did come true – just not in the way I thought it would.

 Watch the video that started Duku on his journey here.